davidnascimento/fileGenerator/README.md

 * Puppeteer Sharp
 * Polly

 - The Puppeteer library was used for providing the ability to use javascript commands on the web pages and to be headless browser.
+The Puppeteer library downloads a browser to crawler.
+So the first time you run the application, it may take a while
 - The choice of the Polly library was due to the ease and power of expressing fallback policy simply and clearly.

 # Usage